How SIP Works

 How to make SIP investment on Bajaj Finserv

-2. Register on the platform: Sign up on the Bajaj Finserv Mutual Fund Platform by creating an account with your email ID and mobile number.
-Once registered, you can explore over 1,000 mutual fund schemes from various fund houses, allowing you to choose funds that align with your financial goals and risk appetite.
+2. Register on the platform: Sign up on the Bajaj Finserv Mutual Fund Platform with an email ID and mobile number.
+Once registered, you can explore over 1,000 mutual fund schemes.

-• Choose the mutual fund scheme: Utilise the platform's research tools to compare different mutual fund schemes based on past performance, fund manager expertise, and investment objectives.
-Select a fund that matches your investment goals.
+3. Choose your fund: Use the available research tools to compare funds based on returns, risk profile, and fund manager expertise.
+Select a scheme that matches your goals.

 Things to keep in mind for SIPs

-• SIP is not a substitute for financial planning: SIP is not a substitute for financial planning, but a part of it.
-You should have a clear financial plan that defines your goals, time horizon, risk appetite, and asset allocation.
-You should also have an emergency fund, insurance cover, and debt management plan in place before you start an SIP.
+• Not a substitute for planning: SIP is part of a larger financial plan, not a replacement for one.
+Investors should have an emergency fund, insurance cover, and debt management plan in place before starting SIPs.

 Conclusion